cgrjohnson/CS3560_A1/README.md

 */ CS3560_A1

+(don't panic; see editting screen for maximum readability formatting)

 Problem Description

 Build a Java-based simulation tool based on the live poll idea (mentimeter).
 This is going to be a pure desktop-based console program, WITHOUT web interactions or graphical UIs required.